maisieo/linney-challenge/README.md

-# Linney Challenge React App
+# SuperNet React App

 This is my React app for the front-end Linney challenge.
 Read on for an overview of the components as well as a guide on how to run the app.

 ## Components

-### Navbar component
+Navbar

-The Navbar component provides navigation and user interaction features.
+IntroContent
+IntroSection
+NetworkOverview
+FeaturesSection
+FeatureCard
+PricingSection
+PricingCard
+CallToAction
+Footer

 ## Installation